 The station has been modified several times to make it look like a typical North American subway station.
 In fact, the TTC once had an elaborate pre-built set for converting it to a 'New York' station but this was torn down due to safety concerns.
 Other movies shot at Lower Bay include Suicide Squad, Guillermo Del Toro's Mimic, Johnny Mnemonic with Keanu Reeves, The Recruit, Bulletproof Monk and the 2012 remake of Total Recall.

-Comic-geek Freddy is persuaded that the weird guy who turns up is Billy and together, they investigate whatever new powers he’s inherited in a vacant lot on O’Hara Place, off O'Hara Avenue in Parkdale, in front of that striking Bike Pirates mural, which doesn't mark the territory of a scary biker gang, but is the rear of bicycle repair shop Bike Pirates at 1416 Queen Street West.
+Comic-geek Freddy is persuaded that the weird guy who turns up is Billy and together, they investigate whatever new powers he’s inherited in a vacant lot on O’Hara Place, off O'Hara Avenue, just a couple of blocks north of his Parkdale home.
+That striking skull mural doesn't mark the territory of a scary biker gang, but is the rear of bicycle repair shop Bike Pirates at 1416 Queen Street West.
 This volunteer-run organisation won't repair your bike for you but, much more usefully, will teach to to repair and maintain it yourself.
 So, a shout-out to the Pirates and their, until now, little seen mural.

 One of the ‘superpowers’ they’re keen to exploit is that of an average adult to buy beer without ID.
-The grocery store, where Billy discovers he’s bullet-proof, and more importantly that beer tastes like vomit, is Busy Bee Food Mart, 524 Barton Street East, Hamilton, a few miles southwest of Toronto on the western tip of Lake Ontario.
+The grocery store, where Billy discovers he’s bullet-proof, and more importantly that beer tastes like vomit, is Busy Bee Food Mart, 524 Barton Street East, Hamilton, about 40 miles southwest of Toronto on the western tip of Lake Ontario.
 It's around an hour on the 16 GO bus from Toronto Union Station.